novogenautonomy/novogenautonomy.github.io/index.md

 ### Phase 2.
 Scale it.

-Before running for the first time, go to the root directory of your site, and install dependencies as follows:
+For all in California.

 ### Phase 3.
 Scale it more.

-For all in California.
+For all in the US.

 ***
  [EV motors](./electric_motors.md) || [Battery in progress](./battery.md)